 Today’s Reading: Song of Songs 3-5

-We can also choose to read the book from a different perspective – to consider how much God loves us and how He provides intimacy when we purposefully spend time with Him.
+But this week, this time, I choose to read the book from a new perspective – to consider how much God loves me and how He provides intimacy when I purposefully spend time with Him.
 This relationship with God is different from, yet can also be compared to, the intense love of a man and woman.
 I can see that God loves me strongly and I can become passionate about my spiritual relationship with Him.

 My brothers were angry with me; they forced me to care for their vineyards,